speakeasy-api/openapi-directory/SDKs/stackexchange.com/2.0/typescript/README.md

 {ids} can contain up to 100 semicolon delimited ids, to find ids programatically look for question_id on question objects.

 This method returns a list of question timeline events.

-* `getQuestionsNoAnswers` - Returns questions which have received no answers.

-Compare with /questions/unanswered which mearly returns questions that the sites consider insufficiently well answered.

-This method corresponds roughly with the this site tab.

-To constrain questions returned to those with a set of tags, use the tagged parameter with a semi-colon delimited list of tags.
-This is an and contraint, passing tagged=c;java will return only those questions with both tags.
-As such, passing more than 5 tags will always return zero results.

-The sorts accepted by this method operate on the follow fields of the question object:
- - activity - last_activity_date
- - creation - creation_date
- - votes - score
-  activity is the default sort.

- It is possible to create moderately complex queries using sort, min, max, fromdate, and todate.

-This method returns a list of questions.

-* `getQuestionsUnanswered` - Returns questions the site considers to be unanswered.

-Note that just because a question has an answer, that does not mean it is considered answered.
-While the rules are subject to change, at this time a question must have at least one upvoted answer to be considered answered.

-To constrain questions returned to those with a set of tags, use the tagged parameter with a semi-colon delimited list of tags.
-This is an and contraint, passing tagged=c;java will return only those questions with both tags.
-As such, passing more than 5 tags will always return zero results.

-Compare with /questions/no-answers.

-This method corresponds roughly with the unanswered tab.

-The sorts accepted by this method operate on the follow fields of the question object:
- - activity - last_activity_date
- - creation - creation_date
- - votes - score
-  activity is the default sort.

- It is possible to create moderately complex queries using sort, min, max, fromdate, and todate.

-This method returns a list of questions.

 * `getRevisionsIds` - Returns edit revisions identified by ids in {ids}.